 What is Cookie Butter?

-Cookie butter is made out of crispy spiced shortbread cookies, ground and pulverized until the cookies break down, fats release, and a spreadable consistency forms.
+Biscoff spread, also called cookie butter is made out of crispy spiced shortbread cookies, ground and pulverized until the cookies break down, fats are released, and a spreadable consistency forms.

 Traditionally a Belgian cookie, they're called Biscoff cookies in the U.S. and Speculoos cookies in Europe and the rest of the world.
 They are typically served with coffee, and you'll oftentimes get them handed to you on airplane flights.